DECLARE-Project/palladio-headless/README.md

 ## Builder API

 The project features a fluent Java builder API to build `PcmInstance`s on the fly.
 Here is a preview of how the builder API looks like.
+You may see the full example by [viewing the SimpleTacticsProvider](https://github.com/SQuAT-Team/palladio-lqns-headless/blob/master/palladio-builder/src/main/java/de/fabiankeller/palladio/analysis/provider/SimpleTacticsProvider.java) class.

 ```java
     final PcmBuilder builder = new PcmBuilder();